MEET OUR TEAM

 Kim utilizes several approaches to counseling such as Cognitive Behavioral Therapy and person-centered techniques to encourage growth and promote healing.
 She is passionate about wellness and providing a nonjudgmental and supportive space for all individuals.
 She has compassion for people going through life’s challenges and transitions and recognizes the importance of building a relationship with clients in order to establish realistic and attainable goals together.

-Kim currently accepts BCBS, Tricare, Aetna, United Healthcare, Aetna and self-pay clients.
-She will soon be accepting Cigna insurance plans as well.
+Kim currently accepts BCBS, Tricare, Aetna, United Healthcare, Humana and self-pay clients.
+She will soon be accepting Cigna/Evernorth insurance plans as well.

 Kim Yoo, LPC